Would you like to help the community dietetic team provide nutritional care to patients?

 Skills

-* Ability to support Dietitians / health professionals with practical tasks
+* Ability to support Dietitians / health professional with practical tasks

 * Anthropometric skills